SpicyGengu/Magic_Stars_Campaign/Lore/Train Heist.md

 [[Antikal (Jerboa)]] wants whatever is in that [[#Vault Wagon]].
 They believe that whatever [[Living City of Kali|Kali]] is protecting in there can be used as a very powerful bargaining chip.
 They have a pretty elaborate plan on how to get into the [[#Vault Wagon]].
 One of their men will take control of the turret that is located on the [[#Last Wagon]].
 # Train Layout
 ## Last Wagon
 The wagon furthest away from the locomotive is equipped with a person controlled turret.
 The turret has a clear line of sight at the "Entrance to the Vault Wagon" and can be operated by anyone.
 If not disabled the turret will shoot in bursts of 3 rounds with a cool down of 2 rounds.
-At the start of each round while the turret is shooting everyone will need to roll a dex-save of 26 or over, or take 2d6 damage (critical fails are doubled).
+At the start of each round while the turret is shooting everyone will need to roll a dex-save of 26 or over, or take 2d6 damconquest actorage (critical fails are doubled).
 ## Farm Animal Wagons
 The train is comprised of multiple wagons carrying barn animals.
 All of these animals are stamped with a [[Kali Entrance Certification]].
 ## Marble Statues Wagon